logyball/nfl_database/README.md

 ## Setup

 #### Dependencies
 Make sure you have python3 and pip3 installed.
 Prefereably have a virtual environment set up.
+Note this is tested on unix systems (macos/linux), I'm sure Windows will have a slightly different setup.

 * [Python3 Installation](https://www.python.org/downloads/)
 * Pip Installation: